Expert Care Β· Long-Lasting Leather Β· All Three Tiers Covered

 Section 09

-We do not endorse specific brands, but these are the types of products that work best with genuine leather at all three of our quality tiers.
+We do not endorse specific brands, but these are the types of products that work best with genuine leather at all three tiers.
 Look for these formulations at your local leather goods retailer or online.

 🧴